ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-2.md

 		this.setTemplate( {
 			tag: 'form',
 			attributes: {
-				// Attributes for a form template.
+				// Attributes of a form template.
 				// ...
 			},
 			children: this.childViews				// ADDED